How to fund study at American universities

 Financial support for UK students in America

-What's more, the UK student loans which are administrated by the Student Loans Company (SLC) are not available to British students studying abroad.
-This means that you'll have to look at alternatives sources of funding for your degree.
+What's more, the UK Student Loans which are administrated by the Student Loans Company (SLC) are not available to British students studying abroad.
+This means that you'll have to look at alternative sources of funding for your degree.